Restrictions of pure states to subspaces of $C^*$-algebras: Pinnacle representations

-As noted previously, the notion of pinnacle states falls short of being a perfect analogue of Bishop's criterion from the introduction.
+The notions of pinnacle set and pinnacle state from the previous section, while inspired by Bishop's criterion from the introduction, do not provide perfect analogues of it.
 In this final section, we aim to fix this flaw by replacing states with representations.

 Let $B$ be a unital $\rC^*$-algebra.
 We let $\spec(B)$ denote the \emph{spectrum} of $B$, that is the set of unitary equivalence classes of irreducible $*$-representations of $B$, equipped with its usual topology (see \cite[Chapter 3]{dixmier1977} for details).